 - Write any appreciative or complimentary messages or emails to your employer if you are considering taking legal action.

-To learn more about what to do if you have been wrongfully terminated from your job, reach out to our firm right away to discuss your case during a free consultation.
+To learn more about what to do if you have been wrongfully terminated from your job, reach out to our New York unlawful termination firm right away to discuss your case during a free consultation.
 We will help you determine your legal options based on the facts of your unique circumstances.